Eduardo Zachary Albrecht

 His research has been presented at venues including the Organization for Economic Cooperation and Development (OECD), the United Nations Development Programme (UNDP), the United States Holocaust Memorial Museum (USHMM), the US Defense Advanced Research Projects Agency (DARPA) and numerous other organizations as well as dozens of academic conferences organized by leading political and social science associations.

 Since receiving his PhD from the School of Oriental and African Studies of the University of London in 2010 he has published a wide variety of academic papers, policy publications, and full-length monographs.
-His most recent publications with United Nations University's Centre for Policy Research (UNU-CPR) look at how multilateral organizations may seek to strengthen their predictive capacity in ethical and inclusive ways.
+His most recent publications with United Nations University's Centre for Policy Research (UNU-CPR) look at how multilateral organizations may seek to strengthen their predictive capacity in ethical and inclusive ways, as well as the impact of AI-fueled disinformation on conflict-affected and high-risk areas.

-In the past he has researched political protest patterns in Southern Europe, conducted fieldwork among North Korean defectors in East Asia, and studied connections between online behavior and social unrest in Sub-Saharan Africa.
+In the past he has researched political protest patterns in Southern Europe, conducted fieldwork among North Korean defectors in East Asia, and studied connections between online behavior and social unrest in the Middle East and in Sub-Saharan Africa.
 His research is situated at the crossroads of political anthropology, digital humanities, and international studies.

 SOAS, University of London 2010